UberDever/skobki/README.md

 Other directive names are reserved for future use.

-Directives (if any) must appear as an immediate character sequence after begining brace of the sexpr, although, there can be any number of delimiter characters preceeding such directive.
-There can only be one directive clause per sexpr.
+Directives (if any) must appear as an immediate character sequence after beginning brace of the sexpr, although, there can be any number of delimiter characters preceeding such directive.
+There can only be one directive in the sexpr.
+Since sexpr can contain other sexpr, parent sexpr can contain directive while children can contain their own directives.
+In other words, only one directive is allowed on the given tree level in a given subtree.
 If multiple directives are encountered, an error is issued.

 Directives can stack.
 That is, if some directive allows parsing in general mode after it is encountered (like \`skobki or \`ver directives), the next directive encountered in the child sexpr can stack up with effect from parent directive.
 Effect of every directive is lexically scoped, that is, when scope of the directive ends on closing brace, its effect cancels.
 This means, that \`skobki configuration can be used locally